enessyarali/Easy-Warehouse/DesignDocument.md

 Create a new TestDescriptor by calling db.insertTestDescriptor() with the parameters fetched from the request's body.

 `.put('/api/testDescriptors/:id')`
-Fetches from the database the test descriptor which id match the one in input by calling test = db.loadTestDescriptor(testId.
+Fetches from the database the test descriptor which id match the one in input by calling test = db.loadTestDescriptor(testId).
 Then the changes are made persistent by calling db.updateTestDescriptor(test).

 `.delete('/api/testDescriptors/:id')`
-Check if the positionID is valid.
+Check if the testId is valid.
-Delete it by calling db.deletePosition(positionID).
+Delete it by calling db.deleteTestDescriptor(testId).

 **testResultApi**
+`.get('/api/skuitems/:rfid/testResults')`
+Returns a list of all the test results in the database correspondent to a SKUitem whose rfid matches the one in input, by calling db.loadTestResult(rfid).

+`.get('/api/skuitems/:rfid/testResults/:id')`
+Searches in the database the test result whose pair (rfid, id) matches the one in input, by calling db.loadTestResult(rfid, resultId).
+Returns the requested TestResult.

+`.post('/api/skuitems/testResults')`
+Create a new TestResult by calling db.insertTestResult() with the parameters fetched from the request's body.

+`.put('/api/skuitems/:rfid/testResults/:id')`
+Check if rfid and testId are valid.
+Then the changes are made persistent by calling db.updateTestResult(...).

+`.delete('/api/skuitems/:rfid/testResults/:id')`
+Check if rfid and testId are valid.
+Delete it by calling db.deleteTestResult(rfid,testId).

+**userApi**
+`.get('/api/suppliers')`
+Returns a list of all the suppliers in the database by calling db.loadUser(null, 'aupplier').

+`.get('/api/users')`
+Returns a list of all the users in the database by calling db.loadUser().

+`.post('/api/newUser')`
+Create a new User by calling db.insertUser() with the parameters fetched from the request's body.

+`.post('/api/managerSessions')`
+`.post('/api/customerSessions')`
+`.post('/api/supplierSessions')`
+`.post('/api/clerkSessions')`
+`.post('/api/qualityEmployeeSessions')`
+`.post('/api/deliveryEmployeeSessions')`
+Check if username and password are correct calling db.checkPassword(username, type of user, password).

+`.post('/api/logout')`
+Not provided

+`.put('/api/users/:username')`
+Fetches from the the database usr = db.loadUser(username, oldType), then calls usr.setType(newType).
+The changes are made persistent by calling db.updateUser(usr).

+`.delete('/api/users/:username:type')`
+Calls db.deleteUser(username, type).
+If type = administrator an error is raised.

+**restockOrderApi**